osu-crypto/libOTe/README.md

 A fast and portable C++14 library for Oblivious Transfer extension (OTe).
 The primary design goal of this library to obtain *high performance* while being *easy to use*.
+Checkout [version 1.6](https://github.com/osu-crypto/libOTe/releases/tag/v1.6.0) for the previous version.
 This library currently implements:

 * The semi-honest 1-out-of-2 OT [[IKNP03]](https://www.iacr.org/archive/crypto2003/27290145/27290145.pdf).
 * The semi-honest 1-out-of-2 Silent OT [[BCGIKRS19]](https://eprint.iacr.org/2019/1159.pdf).